jwdesjardin/payapi-multi-page-website/GAMEPLAN.md

 ## things i have learned so far

-- svg viewbox to scale svg components (2 options image/object or inline svg)

-- animations entering and exiting translate
-  -hiding offscreen elements

-  - transitions offscreen instead of removing from state
-  - possible add a timeout to remove from dom after animation in custom funtoin
-  - headless ui transition property helps with a lot of this

-- svg id naming conflict when using inline-svgs

-- use css with svgs when object or inline (fill-current, stoke-current)

-- xmlSpace='preserve'

-- passing data / collecting data from query string

-- image that expands to fit all screen sizes

-- transform translates to place absolute items must be in relative

-- must be non static to use z-index

-- layout section

-- dynamic components

 1. SVGs - scaling - embedding fonts - nano

 1. Menu Components - dont scroll : postion - fixed - z-index : postion relative - sliding tansition